Reform Needed Now: Federal Student Loan Policy

 Critically, President Biden has a conflict of interest, biased in favor of maintaining the financially abusive student loan programs.
 The largest student loan servicer, Navient, has its headquarters in President Biden´s hometown, Wilmington, Delaware.

-Navient CEO, Jack Remondi, rakes in millions of dollars in compensation.
-Remondi is not the only one, as other Navient C-level executives also lavish with million-dollar compensation packages based on beleaguered “student loan” borrowers.
+Former Navient CEO, Jack Remondi, raked in millions of dollars in compensation.
+Remondi was not the only one, as other Navient C-level executives also lavish with million-dollar compensation packages based on beleaguered “student loan” borrowers.